 Substitute Teaching Information

-Apply for a Substitute License
+Requirements to Receive a Substitute License

-Apply for a Short-Term Substitute License
+Requirements to Receive a Short-Term Substitute License

 Short-Term Substitute (STS) Teacher Training